The definitive guide to Amazon S3

 - Can be used to bring web content closer to your users.

-- Maintain a backup far from natural disaster in a single geographic location, obeying some data management laws.
+- Maintain a backup far from natural disaster in a single geographic location, obeying some data management laws or compliance regulations.